Home

 We might think that Boysenberry and Olive are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Boysenberry and Olive Facts such as their taste, shape, color, and size are also distinct.
 The difference between Boysenberry and Olive is explained here.

-The amount of calories in 100 gm of fresh Boysenberry and Olive with peel is 50.00 kcal and 115.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Boysenberry and Olive with peel is 50.00 kcal and 115.00 kcal and the amount of calories without peel is 43.00 kcal and 115.00 kcal respectively.
 Thus, Boysenberry and Olive belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Boysenberry and Olive is Rosales and Lamiales respectively.
 Boysenberry belongs to Rosaceae family and Olive belongs to Oleaceae family.
 Boysenberry belongs to Rubus genus of R. ursinus x idaeus species and Olive belongs to Olea genus of O. europaea species.
 Beings plants, both fruits belong to Plantae Kingdom.

 Low Calorie Fruits